 Yogan Muller is a practice-based PhD candidate at ENSAV La Cambre and Université libre de Bruxelles, Belgium.

 He articulates landscape theory and photography and takes the ongoing ecological mutations as a tremendous opportunity to redefine what we commonly call "landscape".

 Classical (pivotal) modern ontologies such as nature/culture or human/non-human are deeply undermined in the wake of the Anthropocene, a term he understands as the end of the era of "detachment", "distance", "neutrality".
 It is an incredible challenge.

 Not uninterestingly, our notion of landscape heavily rests upon the above-mentionned classical dualities.
 Because they are rendered mute on a daily basis, the very notion of landscape needs renewed clarification.

-Aligning practice and theory, he tries to photograph that mutual support (i.e. that “earthian” bond), bringing the dualistic entities together in the frame in a sense of fraternity.
+Aligning practice and theory, he chose Iceland to photograph that mutual support (i.e. that “earthian” bond), bringing the dualistic entities together in the frame in a sense of fraternity.